d86leader/clang_complete/README.md

+# ClangComplete

-This plugin uses clang for accurately completing C and C++ code.
+This plugin uses clang for accurate completion of your C and C++ code.
+The fork focuses on removing unneccesary features and leaving only completion withouth the need to set options to remove unwanted stuff.

 ## Installation